jtallen/turner-site/README.md

 ### Landing

 This page is the entrance to my site.
-It serves to
+It serves to offer a jumping-off point to learn more about me and what I've worked on.
+Thanks for visiting!

 <!--
 # Remove completely or replace with pictures of my own
 ![Hompage](https://github.com/manuarora700/simple-developer-portfolio-website/blob/main/demo-images/home.png)